Farming for the Nation: Environmental Land Management Scheme

 - While low resolution data can be a problem, so is over-crowded data which makes it difficult to reveal priorities.
 Identifying data that isn’t useful is just as important as identifying good datasets.

-Filling gaps in data (for example peat depth data) can be expensive and resource-intensive, but AONBs agree that ELM justifies national investment in filling gaps in important data.
+Filling gaps in data (for example peat depth data) can be expensive and resource-intensive, but AONBs agree that ELMS justifies national investment in filling gaps in important data.
 Participating AONBs have identified gaps in data and datasets they would like to acquire:

 - Perhaps most important of all, data will only take us so far: local knowledge is needed to contextualise and understand the significance of data.
 Ground truthing using local expertise will be an essential part of the process.